ruby-hyperloop/todo-tutorial/story.md

-### General troubleshooting

-1: Wait. programs may take a long time to load

-2: Make sure to save after every instruction so that you can backtrack

-3: Must run ./bin/hyperloop to restart server if you close out of it

-4: If you don't like the bright pink background, you can change it to white by going to app/assests/stylesheets/hyperloop-clone-and_go and changing the background color to #ffffff

 ### Chapter 1: Setting Things Up

-Running Hyperloop in Cloud9

-This is probably the easiest way to get started doing full stack development with Hyperloop if you don't already have Rails setup on your machine.
+If you do not already have ruby, rails, and bundler setup on your machine then the easiest way to get started doing full stack development with Hyperloop is to use Cloud9.

 Even if you are an experienced Rails developer there are some advantages to doing your first experiments on cloud 9: